Alana Nichols: Excellence Means Doing The Best You Can With What You Have

 This 1-on-1 interview features Alana Nichols (@alananichols21), the first American female to win gold medals at both Summer (Wheelchair Basketball) and Winter (Alpine Ski Racing) Olympic/Paralympic Games.
 From a young age, her passion for sports and adventure has driven her and no matter what obstacle life throws her way, she takes a challenge head on.
 After suffering a spinal cord injury at age 17 while attempting a back flip on her snowboard, Alana quickly transitioned to adaptive sports.
 In the 2016 Rio De Janeiro Paralympic Games, Alana took on a new athletic challenge in Sprint Kayaking and will continue to inspire and attract fans around the world.

-In this podcast interview with PCA Chief Impact Officer Tina Syer (@TinaPCA), Nichols discusses her journey growing up as a young athlete falling in love with sports, her life changing snowboarding accident, how she reacted to being told she would never walk again as a passionate athlete, her first experience with wheelchair basketball, and how parents and athletes can find adaptive sports opportunities post-injury.
+In this podcast interview with Former PCA President Tina Syer (@tinasyer4), Nichols discusses her journey growing up as a young athlete falling in love with sports, her life changing snowboarding accident, how she reacted to being told she would never walk again as a passionate athlete, her first experience with wheelchair basketball, and how parents and athletes can find adaptive sports opportunities post-injury.

 Here are some key insights from the podcast: